wackywendell/lostinmyterminal/_posts/2015-05-22-random-rotation-matrix.md

 rotated = rotate(v, axis, theta)
 {% endhighlight %}

-Unfortunately, **this does not give you a uniformly rotated vector*:* you end up where you started too often.
+Unfortunately, **this does not give you a uniformly rotated vector**: you end up where you started too often.

 ## Second attempt: *Uniform* Random Rotation Matrix

-If we want a *uniformly distriuted* rotation, that's a little trickier than the above.
+If we want a *uniformly distributed* rotation, that's a little trickier than the above.
 There's a [Wikipedia article section](en.wikipedia.org/wiki/Rotation_matrix#Uniform_random_rotation_matrices) on it, but its not too helpful.

 Instead, I found [some C code](http://www.realtimerendering.com/resources/GraphicsGems/gemsiii/rand_rotation.c) from a book called "Graphics Gems III".